Skip to Content

 Are There Fruit Pickers Groups In Norway?

-There are no particular fruit pickers groups in Norway, but it is always great to find a community where you are going so that you won’t feel so alone.
+There are no particular fruit-picking jobs for foreigners groups in Norway, but it is always great to find a community where you are going so that you won’t feel so alone.

 Here are some groups that you can join before you go to Norway to find out first-hand experiences of living in Norway.